 The Company renders construction services to certain related parties under common ownership for certain real estate projects of the latter.
 Construction services are recognized based on the actual work done which is consistent with the percentage-of-completion method.

-Service income amounting to P1.4 million in 2014, P6.1 million in 2013, and P36.5 million in 2012, arising from these transactions with related parties are presented as part of Contract Revenues in the statements of comprehensive income.
-The related outstanding receivables amounting to P82.1 million in 2014 and P80.7 million as at December 31, 2014 and 2013, respectively, are shown as Contracts Receivable under the Receivables account in the statements of financial position (see Note 5).
+Service income amounting to P14.6 million in 2015, P18.6 million in 2014, and P6.1 million in 2013, arising from these transactions with related parties are presented as part of Contract Revenues in the statements of comprehensive income.
+The related outstanding receivables amounting to P83.7 million and P82.1 million as at December 31, 2015 and 2014, respectively, are shown as Contracts Receivable under the Receivables account in the statements of financial position (see Note 5).
 These receivables are unsecured to the extent of advances received, noninterest-bearing and payable in cash.